JReverse/JTweak/README.md

 ## Perks
-- Can add friends
+- You can add friends
 - Very low ban rate
-- Works on latest android
+- Works on latest android version

 ## ATTENTION (IF YOU USE PIE/Q)
-- You must you the Edxposed Below or be banned!
+- You must use the Edxposed Below or be banned!
 - https://github.com/Juxstin/EdXposed-SnapChat-Bypass/releases

 ## Credits